Facebook iconVAD vs Speaker Diarization in Whisper: What’s the Difference?

 Key Libraries and Model Configuration Used in Faster-Whisper ASR

-• faster_whisper to load and run the ASR model.
+• faster_whisper loads and runs the ASR model.

 VAD Parameters